Light in Your Eyes

-"Light in Your Eyes" is a song by American artist Sheryl Crow, recorded for her 2003 compilation album The Very Best of Sheryl Crow.
-The song was first released in the United States in May 2004 to adult album alternative radio before being released physically in the UK on June 21, 2004, as the second and final single from the compilation.

-The song peaked at number 73 on the UK Singles Chart.
-It was a top ten hit on both the Adult Alternative Airplay and Adult Pop Airplay charts and appeared on the Adult Contemporary chart.
+"Light in Your Eyes" is a song by American musician Sheryl Crow, recorded for her 2003 compilation album The Very Best of Sheryl Crow.
+The song was serviced to US radio on April 26, 2004, before being released physically in the United Kingdom that June, serving as the second and final single from the compilation.
+The song peaked at number 73 on the UK Singles Chart and was a top-10 hit on both the US Billboard Triple-A and Adult Top 40 charts.

-Commercial performance

-The song spent one week in the UK, peaking at number 73.
-It peaked at number 3 on the Adult Alternative Airplay chart.